Systemic Constellations Compared: Methods, Differences, and Applications

 - Less suitable for sensitive or intimate topics

-Family issues, relationship issues, systemic dynamics with high emotionality
+Family issues, relationship questions, systemic dynamics with high emotionality

-System board setup Working with wooden figures on a system board or system cloth - Clear presentation
+System board constellation Work with wooden figures on a system board or system cloth - Clear presentation

 - Ideal for individual and business coaching